UPSC Books and Mock Tests for IAS/IPS Exam 2022

 - Make sure to take notes while reading from the IAS books that I have listed for you above.

-- There are some excellent books for UPSC preparation like Laxmikanth.
+- There are some excellent books for UPSC preparation like Laxmikanth, & the NCERTs.
 Books such as these are tailor-made for the UPSC exams.

 This is because a lot of questions related to the subject of polity are asked directly from this book.
 These are the kind of books that you should read as thoroughly as possible.